iamruinous/duh/Planning/Example Roadmap.md

 # Fresh Track
-Version 1.0.0
+Version 1.1.0

 Olu needs a new hit, badly.
 We are creating a certified :fire: track that will bring Olu back to the forefront of the music scene.

+Estimated Completion: 2017-08-01

 ## In Development (week of 2017-07-10)
 * [x] Placeholder for synth lead (2017-07-11)